tamarin-prover/tamarin-prover/src/003_example.md

 component of the request is equal to `'1'`.
 We model this by logging the claimed equality and then adapting the security property such that it only considers traces where all `Eq` actions occur with two equal arguments.
-Note that `Eq` is NOT a built-in fact, but one can pick any name.
-Note that inequalities can be modeled analogously.

-We log the session-key setup requests received by servers to allow formalizing the authentication property for the client.
+Note that we log the session-key setup requests received by servers using an action to allow formalizing the authentication property for the client later on.

 Modeling the security properties